 Receivers proudly displayed their bounty on their desks, as if touting that their somebody loved them more than another’s somebody based on their bouquet’s magnitude.
-But you can’t take it out on the flowers, mostly bouquets of roses, or arrangements of assorted flowers along with roses.
+But you can’t take it out on the flowers, primarily bouquets of roses or arrangements of assorted flowers along with roses.

 Then there’s one red rose, the iconic symbol of “I love you” – the same meaning as a bouquet of red.
 So, you may as well save your dough and spring for a single red rose rather than a dozen.

 Dark pink or peach means appreciation, Light pink- admiration, yellow – friendship, orange – desire, lavender – enchantment, white – “I am worthy of you.”
 White and red together – “we belong together.”